jmathur25/OSM_buildingdetector/README.md

 Fourth came fetching imagery.
 The map that you see on the front end is in some ways different from the image that is used in the backend.
 I need to separately query the image from Mapbox and pass that to the model. _imagery.py_ contains those scripts.

 Fifth was handling geo data.
-I needed quick ways to conver between geo data (this is important for mapping the results and for pushing to OSM) with regular image data (for building detection). _geolocation.py_ came in handy a lot here.
+I needed quick ways to convert between geo data (this is important for mapping the results and for pushing to OSM) with regular image data (for building detection). _geolocation.py_ came in handy a lot here.
 I also had to keep track of buildings that were mapped, because if a user chooses to delete a building it needs to be deleted from the backend.
 Thankfully, Mapbox has done a lot of math into splitting the world into tiles.
 So, I stored buildings by grouping them into their tile and using a hashmap to store that grouping.
 That means that if a user clicked on the map, I simply computed the tile and then iterated through all the buildings in that tile to see if the click was inside of the building.

 That wraps up a high-level description of the technical components that went into this project.
 It is kinda awesome to see all these parts come together into one finished product.